3raxton/spicetify-custom-apps-and-extensions/CONTRIBUTING.md

 ## Contributing your custom app(s) to this repo?
 Follow the instructions below!

 1. Fork this repository
-2. Create another folder with your custom app name **in all lower case with no symbols or spaces.
-Ensure the files and folders don't contain the word spicetify**.
+2. Create another folder with your custom app name **in all lower case with no symbols (dashes and underscores are okay) or spaces.**
+     - **Ensure the files and folders don't contain the word spicetify**.
 3. Copy the necessary files into the folder
 4. Create a README.md in it with the following structure
 ```